LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ## Queries in multiple tables
 Key ideas
-The JOIN clause allows combining data FROM multiple tables into a single result table.
+The JOIN clause allows combining data from multiple tables into a single result table.
 To perform the join, it is necessary to specify the tables to be joined and the corresponding join condition.
 Example:
 ```sql
 SELECT * FROM usuarios INNER JOIN datos_contacto ON email1 = email2;
 ```
 Exercise:
-Using what we have learned, SELECT all users along with their notes.
+Using what we have learned, select all users along with their notes.
 Observe the results before proceeding.
 ```sql
 SELECT * FROM usuarios INNER JOIN notas ON usuarios.email = notas.email;
 ```